scylladb/scylla-cloud-getting-started/docs/source/build-with-python.md

 )
 ```

-> If the connection gets refused, check if your IP Address is added to the list of allowed IP addresses.

 ## 3. Handling Queries

 With the Python driver, you can use the function inside your cluster connection called `execute(query)` and build the query you want to execute inside your database/keyspace.
-You also can use the `execute_async()` to asyncronous queries.
+You also can use the `execute_async()` for asynchronous queries.

 ```python
 from cassandra.cluster import Cluster